A JOYOUS NEW BEGINNING

 Oh How I Love Your Torah!

 During the morning service on the following day, celebrations are a little more subdued and the eternal values of God and His Word are reflected upon more somberly.
 On Simchat Torah, to literally hold a Torah scroll close to oneself is meaningful.
 To touch and hold a person one loves is a great blessing, so too one finds blessing in touching and holding the Torah scroll, which is resplendent in a finely embroidered robe.
-As we grasp the Torah scroll it is an expression of our deep longing to embrace the Beloved of our souls, the Word enfleshed.
+As we grasp the Torah scroll it is an expression of our the deep longing of our soul to embrace the Beloved of our souls.

 An IDF soldier holds a Torah scroll